 Barrington began his senior housing career in 1990 as an Executive Director at Hallmark Community Housing, where he worked for six years.
-Since then, he has held Executive-level posts at a number of Housing Associations, such as Prime Focus and Places for People, and is currently Interim Head of Asset Management and Development at Tuntum Housing Association.
+Since then, he has held Executive-level posts at a number of Housing Associations, such as Prime Focus and Places for People, and is currently Head of Asset Management and Development at Tuntum Housing Association.
 In addition to executive roles, Barrington has also served on a number of Boards; outside of sector he has been a non-executive at an Academy and an NHS Trust, and was Chair of the Joint Awarding Body of the Chartered Institute of Building from 2007-2008.
 Within the sector he has served on the Boards of Gentoo (2008-2017) and Arhag Housing (2007-2013), having Chaired the latter, and was also a Member of the Chartered Institute of Housing from 2000-2008, serving as President from 2005-2006.

 Julia is a highly experienced housing professional with many years’ experience at a senior level in the sector.
-Julia is currently Chief Executive of York Housing Association and has been in post since 2011.
+Julia is currently Managing Director of York Housing Association and has been in post since 2011.
 Prior to this role she had worked in housing and regeneration for over 25 years, and has worked for Housing Associations, Regeneration Companies and Local Authorities in the North East.
 Julia is Vice Chair of the Yorkshire & Humber National Housing Federation Chief Executive Group and a member of the Smaller Housing Associations Group.
 She is also the Housing Association representative on the Housing Board for York, North Yorkshire and East Riding LEP.
 She has been a member of the Chartered Institute of Housing for 25 years.

 Vicky is a chartered accountant and audit partner at Crowe Clark Whitehill LLP where she specialises in the audit of not for profit entities.
 Vicky has a number of housing clients and has been involved in the social housing sector throughout her career.
 Manningham Housing Association is a past audit client from her time as a senior manager at KPMG.